This course is a half-time Campus course given between weeks 45-02.

 If you are conditionally admitted you are not able to register on the course yourself.

-There will be a course introduction, at the first meeting, in November, presenting the course literature, seminars and excursion during that first meeting.
-Thereafter there will be four different lectures, and the compulsory classes are seminars, excursions and student presentations.
+There will be a Course introduction, at the first meeting presenting the course literature, seminars and excursion during that first meeting.
+Thereafter there will be five different lectures, and the compulsory classes are seminars, excursions and student presentations.

 We are happy to welcome you to your studies in Nordic Ecology at the University of Gävle, Sweden!

 Some of you will take the whole package of courses in Nordic Ecology, and some of you are taking one or a few of the courses and are combining studies studying courses at other programs, such as energy systems or business.

 We will start with an introduction to all of the courses in Nordic Ecology and then start with the course Alpine Ecology.
 The course Aquatic ecosystems in Nordic Countries will run in parallel with Alpine Ecology during the first period (weeks 35-44) of our autumn semester, starting in the beginning of September and runs until 9th November.

 The courses Boreal forest ecology and Sustainability in Nordic ecosystems will also run in parallel, during the second period (weeks 45-02), starting in week 45 and the course Sustainability in Nordic ecosystems ends with a written exam in January and the Boreal forest ecology course ends with a written exam in January.